 |Date Released to Theaters:||November 16, 2018|

-Before I tell you how good this movie is, let me tell you how many ways it could have gone wrong.
+Before I tell you how good the Oscar-winning Green Book is, let me tell you how many ways it could have gone wrong.
 First, it is based on the true story of a trip through the deep South in 1962, before the Civil Rights Act, taken by two men who were opposites in every way.
 One was Don Shirley, an elegant, sophisticated black musician with two PhDs who lived in an apartment filled with exquisite works of art above Carnegie Hall.
 The other was a crude, provincial Italian bouncer from Queens known as Tony Lips.
 It is almost impossible to make a story like that without falling into the White Savior trap or the Magical Negro trap.

 Next, the movie is co-written by the real-life son of Tony Lips (real name, Tony Vallelonga), so there was a high risk of a lack of perspective, and probably a lack of experience.
 And the director, Peter Farrelly, is known for working with his brother, Bobby, on movies known for often-shockingly crude humor like “There’s Something About Mary,” “Dumb and Dumber,” and “Movie 43.”